-Mamey, also known as mamey zapote or mamey sapote, is native to Mexico but now is also grown throughout Central America, Florido, Hawaii and even Australia.
+Mamey (Pouteria sapota) is native to Mesoamerica and Cuba.
 The texture of mamey is similar to that of a cantaloupe on the outside and the texture of papaya on the inside.
 When mamey is ripe, it will feel like a ripe avocado, a bit soft in a few places.
 Mameys are sweet and taste somewhat like sweet potato and pumpkin.
-Mamey is eaten raw or made into milkshakes, smoothies or ice cream.
+Mamey is eaten raw and often is made into milkshakes, smoothies or ice cream.
 Mamey can also be used to make marmalade and jelly.
 Mamey seeds are used in making tejate, a non-alcoholic drink made of maize, cacao, mamey seeds and flowers of cacao.
 The skin of the mamey fruit is not eaten.
-Click HERE for a larger image of mamey.
+Click here for a larger image of mamey.

-Mangos or mangoes in English originate from south Asia.
+Mangos (Mangifera indica L.) or mangoes in English originate from south Asia.
 They are a very common fruit in Mexico and come in a variety of sizes.
 Mangoes are the gods gift to mankind and they are my favorite fruit.

-Nanche can be eaten raw, cooked as a dessert and can be used to flavor mezcal.
+Nanche (Byrsonima crassifolia) are called nantzincuáhuitl and nanzinxócotl in Nahuatl.[nanche1]
+Nanche originate from Mesoamerica.
+They can be eaten raw, cooked as a dessert and can be used to flavor mezcal.
 The above picture has a bowl of fresh yellow nanche.
 Nanche tastes like butterscotch, inside the fruit there is a small seed about twice the size of lime seed, its not meant to be eaten.

 In the jar and on the plate above are brownish nanches curados.
 Nanches curados are made from nanche that has been soaked in mezcal (a type of alcohol) and panela (a slightly refined sugar) for seven months to a year.
 The panela causes the fruit to change color and helps reduce the sour taste caused by the alcohol.

-Níspero or míspero originates from Europe.
+Níspero or míspero (Eriobotrya japonica) originates from Asia.
 Nísperos are about the size of grapes and taste like them too, just a bit stronger flavor.
 The fruit is mostly used as an ornamental decoration and is often placed on Day of the Dead alters.
 The seeds are not edible.
-For a larger image of níspero click HERE.
+For a larger image of níspero click here.

 Nopal or prickly pear is a common cactus with over three hundred native species in North and South America.
 They grow easily where there is not much water and require little care.
 Often the pads are sliced as the ones are above and then boiled to be used in different dishes such as and egg and nopal tacos or a side dish as above.
 Boiled nopales taste similar to green beans and are bit slimy like okra.
 The pads can also be roasted or grilled.
 Locals believe eating nopal purifies the blood, lowers cholesterol, helps treat type 2 diabetes and lowers blood pressure.